Introduction

 International Data Transfers

 Your information may be transferred to and maintained on servers located outside of your country.
-We ensure appropriate safeguards are in place for such transfers.
+We ensure appropriate safeguards are in place for such transfers, including the use of Standard Contractual Clauses where required.

 Your Privacy Rights